JeanMaximilienCadic/jtubespeechplus/README.md

-# JTubeSpeech: Corpus of Japanese speech collected from YouTube
+# JTubeSpeech+: Corpus of Japanese speech collected from YouTube
+This is a fork from https://github.com/sarulab-speech/jtubespeech

 This repository provides 1) a list of YouTube videos with Japanese subtitles (JTubeSpeech), 2) scripts for making new lists of new languages, and 3) tiny lists for other languages.

 ## Description